-- Traffic: you direct potential readers to your book page via paid ads, your mailing list, social media, Amazon’s algorithms and so forth.
-Also known as “generating visibility” or “doing promotion.”
-Covered in Part 2.
+- Traffic: directing the right potential readers to your book page via paid ads, your mailing list, social media, Amazon’s algorithms and so forth.
+Commonly referred to in the indie world as “generating visibility.”
+Often thought of as advertising, although there are ways to generate free/passive traffic, too.
+Covered in Part 4.

-- Conversion: you convince readers to buy your book via a stellar blurb and cover, competitive price, professional first few pages and so forth.
+- Conversion: convincing readers to buy your book via a stellar blurb and cover, competitive price, hook-filled first few pages and so forth.
 Later, you convert them into fans by pointing them to the next book in the series or offering them something of value to sign-up for the mailing list.
-Covered in Part 3 (covers/blurbs) and Part 4 (email lists).
+Covered in Part 5 (covers/blurbs) and Part 6 (email lists).

-That’s it: you need to get readers to your book’s page, and then you need to convince them to buy it; and you need to do these two things inexpensively enough to generate a profit so you can repeat the cycle.
+That’s all marketing is: you need to get targeted readers to your book’s page, and then you need to convince them to buy it; and you need to do these two things at a low enough cost to turn a profit so you can repeat the process again.

 Simple.
 Not easy.